ptmt/kevo/README.md

 	val findByQuery : ('t -> bool) -> 't list

-Let's say You have a class for stored your data:
+Let's say you have a class for storing your data:

 	let stringEmpty = ""